Sreelakshmi-589/Deep-Learning-MNIST-Digit-Classifier/README.md

 # Deep-Learning-MNIST-Digit-Classifier
 The objective of the classic machine learning and computer vision problem of handwritten digit recognition is to categorize numerals from 0 to 9 from pictures of handwritten numbers.
+A popular benchmark in this area, the MNIST dataset comprises 70,000 grayscale pictures of digits, each measuring 28 x 28 pixels (60,000 for training and 10,000 for testing).
+The goal of this project is to design and implement a Convolution Neural Network (CNN) classifier with high accuracy on the MNIST dataset.
+To build, train, and assess our model, Python and the Keras deep learning toolkit (hosted on TensorFlow) are being used.
+This model successfully meets the performance criterion with an accuracy of above 99%.